nnunodev/nnunodev/README.md

 - 👋 Hi, I’m @nnunodev
 - 👀 I’m interested in Web and Game development :)
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning GO

 <!---
 nnunodev/nnunodev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.